Zeyad-Azima/Need-IP/README.md

-# Need-IP
+# Need-IP [ use it for ethical hacking & penetration testing ]
-Devices IP Collector Tool
+IP Collector Tool